comrados/Crawlergram/README.md

 5. [Jackson JSON 2+](https://github.com/FasterXML/jackson) library.

-The JARs can be found in /lib.
+JARs can be found in /lib.

 ## Acknowledgments